Homeowner shares his side: attempted burglary turns into deadly shooting in East Memphis

-MEMPHIS, Tenn. — New information about the two men shot and killed in East Memphis.
+MEMPHIS, Tenn. — Police release new information about the two men shot and killed in East Memphis.

+Memphis Police say 28-year-old Azell Witherspoon and 17-year-old Demond Robinson were the ones shot and killed in Friday night's shooting.

 Police said the duo broke into a house on Myrna Street, and the homeowner shot them.